FINLAND (Unofficial translation)

 The Patent Office may require a copy of the receipt for the deposit issued by the institution as proof of the information referred to in the first and third paragraphs.

-Section 17 c A new deposit as referred to in the second paragraph of Section 8a of the Patents Act shall be made in accordance with the provisions for new deposits under the Budapest Treaty.
+Section 17c A new deposit as referred to in the second paragraph of section 8a of the Patents Act shall be made in accordance with the provisions for new deposits under the Budapest Treaty.

 The new deposit shall be made within three months of the date the depositor received notification from the international depositary authority that samples of the previous deposit can no longer be furnished.
 Where the institution has ceased to act as an international depositary authority for the kind of biological material to which the deposit belonged or if it has ceased to fulfill its obligations under the Budapest Treaty and the depositor has not received notification to such effect within six months of the announcement thereof published by the International Bureau, a new deposit may nevertheless be made within nine months of the said published announcement.
 As far as other depositary institutions are concerned, the period of time for making the deposit stated above begins once the European Patent Office has published a corresponding announcement of the matter.

 Within four months of making the new deposit, the depositor shall submit to the Patent Office a copy of the receipt issued for the new deposit by the institution.
-However, if the time limit laid down in the first or second paragraph of Section 17b expires at a later date, the receipt may be submitted within such later time limit.
+However, if the time limit laid down in the first or second paragraph of section 17b expires at a later date, the receipt may be submitted within such later time limit.
 When submitting the receipt, the number of the application or patent to which the deposit relates shall be stated.

 Abstract (14.6.1985/505)

-Section 18 The abstract of a Finnish application shall be based on the description and claims as set out in the documents that constitute the basic documents pursuant to the first paragraph of Section 21 or the first paragraph of Section 24.
+Section 18 The abstract of a Finnish application shall be based on the description and claims as set out in the documents that constitute the basic documents pursuant to the first paragraph of section 21 or the first paragraph of section 24.
 The abstract shall contain the title of the invention and shall be drafted with sufficient clarity to disclose the technical problem to which the invention relates, the principles of the solution provided by the invention and the primary field in which the invention is to be used.
-The final wording of the abstract shall, where possible, be determined before the application is made available to the public under the second paragraph of Section 22 of the Patents Act.
+The final wording of the abstract shall, where possible, be determined before the application is made available to the public under the second paragraph of section 22 of the Patents Act.

 Where an international application or a European patent application converted into a national application contains an abstract confirmed by the International Searching Authority or the European Patent Office, the wording of that abstract shall be accepted.
 Where this is not the case, the Patent Office shall also confirm the abstract in such application.
 In the latter case, the provisions of the first paragraph shall be applicable.
 (15.2.1996/104)